3 Common Sewing Machine Problems (and How to Fix Them)

-When you're learning a new skill, a mistake or two is inevitable; it's all part of the learning curve.
+When you're learning a new skill, a mistake or two is inevitable.
+It's all part of the learning curve.
 But even a skilled seamstress can fall victim to the dreaded skipped stitch or broken needle, or what's possibly the most annoying of all sewing machine headaches: thread bunching.
-When you hear that agitated whirring from your machine -- cue the internal "ugh" of despair -- consider that to be your distress signal.
+When you hear that agitated whir from the machine-cue the internal "ugh" of despair-consider that to be your distress signal.

-The details may vary a little depending on the make and model of your sewing machine -- so we suggest that you get familiar with the mechanics of your machine -- but the fundamentals are the same.
-Whether you're a seamless pro or a novice with needles, we have the no-sweat solutions for your most annoying issues.
+The details may vary a little depending on the make and model of your sewing machine-so we suggest that you get familiar with the mechanics of your machine-but the fundamentals are the same.
+Whether you're a seamless pro or a novice with needles, we have the no-sweat solutions for your most frustrating issues.

-The Problem: The thread is bunching under the fabric.
+The Problem: Thread is bunching under the fabric.

 Still, here's what to do: First, raise the presser foot lifter and rethread the machine.
 This opens up the tension mechanism to receive the thread.
 Second, you will need to raise the take-up lever and needle to the highest position according to your machine's manual.
 This should help to confirm you have the right tension.